Japan health scare: Drugmaker reports two more deaths linked to supplement

 Medical studies describe red yeast rice as an alternative to statins for lowering high cholesterol, but also warn of a risk of organ damage depending on its chemical makeup.

-In addition to the supplements, more than 40 products from other companies containing “beni koji”, including miso paste, crackers and a vinegar dressing, have been recalled, the health ministry said.
+In addition to the supplements, more than 40 products from other companies containing “beni koji”, including miso paste, crackers, sake, bread and a vinegar dressing, have been recalled, the health ministry said.

 Hayashi said Japan was sharing information with the World Health Organization and relevant countries after online sales of products subject to the drugmaker’s voluntary recalls were suspended in China, while products have also been removed from circulation in Taiwan.